Ricardorogramador/JavaRPGame/README.md

 }
 ```

-## Notes

-- The game is intended for learning and experimentation, not for production use.
-- All database-related features (PostgreSQL, JDBC) will be added in future commits.
-- All game logic and data management will be migrated from code to database for more advanced practice.

 ## License

-This project is open-source and free to use for learning purposes.
+This project is open-source and free to use for observation or personal learning.

 ---

-Enjoy learning Java and building your own RPG systems!
+Thank you for checking out the project!